 Tomar is an ideal tourist destination if you are interested in Portugal’s history or culture.
 There are many interesting historical monuments within the town, many of which are of a religious nature.

-Tomar is a calm and relaxed little town, with very low-key nightlife, which is centred around restaurants and a long evening meal.
-The town is not really suited for families or young children, as there is not much for them to do.
+The town is calm and relaxed, with very low-key nightlife that is centred around restaurants and a long evening meal.
+The town is not really suited to families or young children, as there is not much for them to do.

 We highly recommend visiting Tomar if you are touring central Portugal or travelling between Lisbon and Porto.
 A popular holiday route is Lisbon (3 days), Tomar (1 day), Coimbra (1 day), Porto (2 days).